-Weather - All types of weather can be expected during the spring and fall from cold and snow, thunderstorms with lightning, to hot and dry conditions.
+All types of weather can be expected during the spring and fall from cold and snow, thunderstorms with lightning, to hot and dry conditions.
 Be prepared for almost any type of weather.
 Summer is usually mild, sometimes with hot and humid conditions.

+Snags and Brush:

-Snags and Brush - The entire fire area is primarily regenerated jack pine and oak.
+The entire fire area is primarily regenerated jack pine and oak.
 Some snags do exist along Stands 1-4.
 Of more concern is the dense jack pine brush along those same stands.
-Eye protection and hardhats are highly recommended while hiking between Stands 3 and 4.
+Eye protection and hardhats are highly recommended while hiking between Stands 1 and 4.

+Interested Public:

-Interested Public - If you are driving agency firefighting vehicles it is possible the public will stop to ask questions along M-33 or the county roads.
+If you are driving agency firefighting vehicles it is possible the public will stop to ask questions along M-33 or the county roads.
 Be prepared to answer questions and more importantly recommend they move on, so they don't cause congestion along the highway.

+Hunting Season & Deer Rifle Season:

-Deer Rifle Season - Do not plan a staff ride during the period of November 15 and November 30 each year.
+Do not plan a staff ride during the period of November 15 and November 30 each year due to deer rifle season.
 The area is a popular hunting destination which could create a safety problem.
+It is recommended that orange or other high visibility clothes be worn during fall due to hunting season in general.